-Statement of intent 4
+Statement of Intent 4

-1. Legal framework and definitions 4
+1 Legal Framework and Definitions 4

-2. Scope of policy 4
+2 Scope of this Policy 5

-3. Aims 5
+3 Aims 5

-4. Objectives 5
+4 Objectives 6

-5. Admissions 5
+5 Admissions 6

-6. Roles and responsibilities 5
+6 Roles and Responsibilities 6

-7. Identification of SEND 7
+7 Identification of SEND 8

-8. Referral for an EHCP 10
+8 Referral for an EHCP 11

-9. Adaptions to the curriculum and learning environment 10
+9 Adaptations to the Curriculum and Learning Environment 11

-10. Expertise and training of staff 11
+10 Expertise and Training of Staff 12

-11. Allocation of resources and evaluation 11
+11 Allocation of Resources and Evaluation 12

-12. Complaints about SEN provision 11
+12 Complaints about SEN Provision 13

-Statement of intent
+Statement of Intent

-We are committed to taking positive action in the light of the Equality Act 2010 with regard to the needs of people with protected characteristics.
+We are committed to taking positive action in the light of the Equality Act (2010) with regard to the needs of people with protected characteristics.
 These are age, disability, pregnancy and maternity, religion and belief, race, sex, sexual orientation, gender reassignment and marriage and civil partnership.